Changing Unhealthy Habits a Step at a Time

 If changing your eating habits seems insurmountable, try making changes gradually.
 Just as there are no easy answers to a healthy diet, don't expect to totally revamp your eating habits overnight.
 In fact, changing too much, too fast can get in the way of success.

-Start out by making a list of your poor habits and set a goal for a healthy one.
+Start out by making a list of your poor habits and set a goal for healthier ones.
 Select one habit at a time to work on, and pick the one you think will be the easiest to start with.
 Set your goal and develop an approach to making modest changes that add up to achieving your goal.
 Here are a few examples that may help explain this approach:

 Goal: Build a Healthier Plate